ansys/pymotorcad/doc/source/index.rst

   to carry out Motor-CAD actions, such as setting and retrieving Motor-CAD parameters.
 For the list of API methods, see the :ref:`ref_MotorCAD_object`.
-- The ability to automate workflows and methodologies within an instance of Motor-CAD via the internal **Scripting** tab.
+- The ability to automate workflows and methodologies within an instance of Motor-CAD via its internal **Scripting** tab.
 For information internal scripting in Motor-CAD see the :ref:`ref_user_guide`.
 - Automation control of Motor-CAD via external scripts.
 Workflows and methodologies can be carried out with either a visible Motor-CAD GUI